benbuck/upshift/README.md

 You can use shift+click to open the address in a new window, or ctrl+click / middle mouse click to open the address in a new tab.
 There is a keyboard shortcut, ctrl+up, that allows you to go up one level in the current address.

 Upshift also provides a list of recently visited addresses on the same site (this requires permission to access your browsing history).
+This data is not used for any other purpose, or saved or sent anywhere.

 ## How to get it